 Attic Cleaning and Preparation

-Replacement vs. New Installation
+New vs. Replacement Installation

 Mold, Pest, or Asbestos Inspection and Removal

-Attic Insulation Cost: Types of Insulation
+Attic Insulation Cost by Type of Insulation

 Not all types of insulation are suitable for all attic situations, and different types can significantly affect the project’s final cost.